-Vacation properties are unique in that they often hold both a financial and emotional value to beneficiaries of an estate.
-Your vacation home may have been a place where memories were created for your children, and they may wish to continue those traditions for years to come.
+Vacation property can be unique in that they often hold both a financial and emotional value to beneficiaries of an estate.
+Your vacation property may have been a place where memories were created for your children, and they may wish to continue those traditions for years to come.
 Other beneficiaries may view ownership of the vacation property as more of a hassle than it is worth.
 Regardless of the scenario, many unique issues can arise when an estate contains vacation property.
 Fortunately, an experienced trust attorney in California can assist you in creating an estate plan that efficiently addresses your vacation property.

 The following are just four of the many examples of situations that illustrate the importance of creating an estate plan when you own vacation property:

 - Some of your beneficiaries may wish to hold on to the vacation property, while others may wish to sell the property.
 By creating an estate plan in Orange County that addresses the vacation property, you are able to build in a fair mechanism for allowing some beneficiaries to own the property, while others do not.

 - Disagreements may arise over how taxes and other maintenance costs related to the property should be paid.
 An estate plan can instruct the beneficiaries as to exactly how these expenses are to be paid.

 - Disagreements may arise over the use of the property.
 Your estate plan can place some controls over the use of the property.